theduql/duql/docs/window.md

-Certainly!
-I'll create comprehensive documentation for the DUQL Window Function based on the provided schema.
-Here's the markdown documentation:

 # DUQL Window Function

 The window function in DUQL is a powerful tool for performing calculations across a set of rows that are related to the current row.
 It allows for complex analytics and comparisons within specified ranges or groups of data.